-The Fairfield University Honors Program invites highly accomplished and motivated students to participate in an engaging and enriching course of study where intensive academic classes are connected to meaningful experiential learning.
+The Fairfield University Honors Program offers highly accomplished and motivated students the opportunity to participate in an engaging and enriching course of study where intensive academic classes are connected to meaningful experiential learning.

-The Honors Program frames educational opportunities that are intellectually rigorous and based on foundational and advanced work in interdisciplinary thematic areas.
-Our courses promote social justice, creative and critical thinking, and global awareness, and our students are empowered through resources within the Program, as well as the larger Fairfield community.
+The Honors Program offers educational opportunities that are intellectually rigorous and based on foundational and advanced work in interdisciplinary thematic areas.
+Our courses promote social justice, creative and critical thinking, and global awareness, and our students are empowered through resources within the program, as well as the larger Fairfield community.

-As the new co-directors of the Honors Program, we are excited to be providing a new and improved learning environment designed for students just like you.
-In addition to an Honors curriculum facilitated by the finest faculty at Fairfield, the program also offers dedicated housing, mentoring and advising from our advisory board members, peer mentors and a high-tech lounge for collaborating in groups, socializing or studying.
-You will also have access to specially designed co-curricular programs and activities, as well as internship and research opportunities with Program alumni and faculty.
-These opportunities include a special summer study abroad program in Athens, exclusive registration for honors classes and more.
+The Honors curriculum is taught by Fairfield's finest faculty.
+The program also offers dedicated housing, thoughtful advising, and peer mentorship from advanced Honors students.
+Honors students also have access to specially designed co-curricular programs and activities, as well as internship and research opportunities with Honors alumni and faculty.
+These opportunities include a special summer study abroad program in Athens, exclusive registration for honors classes, and more.

 Fairfield University’s Honors Program engages talented students from each of University’s undergraduate schools in a rewarding and challenging program of study that offers an integrated series of courses and seminars.
 Students are encouraged to be active participants in the learning process and to develop and share emerging ideas with their classmates and professors.
 The program complements both the core curriculum and major fields of study, while still allowing students to pursue minor fields and elective courses.

 The Honors Program teaches students to ask the larger questions that transcend any single discipline and to explore connections between disciplines.
 This enriched learning environment fosters stimulating class discussions and encourages a deeper level of learning that pushes the boundaries of knowledge.
-The program's advanced course of study culminates in a capstone experience that involves a research paper, or similar product, appropriate to each student’s discipline.
+The program's advanced course of study culminates in a capstone experience that gives students a unique opportunity to write a thesis or design their own mini seminar.

 Under the guidance of the University’s most distinguished professors, the honors curriculum helps students maximize their educational opportunities while encouraging them to pursue their passions and use their talents to make meaningful contributions to society.